Pyrdacor/Ambermoon/FileSpecs/Graphics.md

 Chunk62Plane0 Chunk62Plane1 Chunk62Plane2 Chunk62Plane3 Chunk63Plane0 Chunk63Plane1 Chunk63Plane2 Chunk63Plane3
 ```

 I guess this was done to achieve better compression for large textures.
+The 4 planes always form a dword (32 bit value).

 To make it a bit more complicated there are textures which are 4 bytes larger then the expected data size.
 In this case you have to skip the first 4 bytes.
 I am not sure yet what the purpose of this was or if I just decompressed the data wrong but it works if you do so.